-(a) Physical therapy is physician-prescribed treatment of an individual by the employment of effective properties of physical measures and the use of therapeutic exercises and rehabilitative procedures with or without assistive devices, for the purpose of preventing, correcting, or alleviating a physical or mental disability.
-Physical therapy services include assisting in the evaluation of an individual to determine level of functioning by applying diagnostic and prognostic tasks and providing treatment training programs that are designed to:

-1. Preserve and improve abilities for independent function, such as range of motion, strength, tolerance, coordination and facility performing activities of daily living; and
+- (a) Physical Ttherapy Services are is physician-prescribed treatment of an waiver recipient individual by the employment of effective properties of physical measures and the use of therapeutic exercises and rehabilitative procedures with or without assistive devices, for the purpose of preventing, correcting, or alleviating a physical or mental disability.
+Physical Ttherapy Sservices include assisting in the evaluation of an waiver recipient individual to determine level of functioning by applying diagnostic and prognostic tasks and providing treatment training programs that are designed to: - 1.
+Preserve and improve abilities for independent function, such as range of motion, strength, tolerance, coordination and facility performing activities of daily living; and

-2. Prevent irreducible progressive disabilities through means such as the use of orthotic and prosthetic appliances, assistive and adaptive devices, positioning, behavior adaptations and sensory stimulation.

-(b) Therapists may also provide consultation and training to staff or caregivers (such as client's family and/or foster family).

-(c) Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the recipient and is necessary to enable the recipient to be cared for outside of an institution.

-(d) Documentation in the case record must justify the need for this service.
-Services must be listed on the care plan and be provided and billed by the hour.
-Physical therapy is covered under the State Plan for eligible recipients as a result of an EPSDT screening.
-Therefore, this service is limited to recipients age 21 and over.
-Group therapy will not be reimbursed.

-(e) Providers of service must maintain a service log that documents specific days on which physical therapy services were delivered.

-(f) Physical Therapy can be directed by individual participants or family but must adhere to all the traditional service rules.
+- 2. Prevent irreducible progressive disabilities through means such as the use of orthotic and prosthetic appliances, assistive and adaptive devices, positioning, behavior adaptations and sensory stimulation. - (b) Therapists may also provide consultation and training to staff or caregivers (such as waiver recipient's elient's family and/or foster family). - (c) Services to direct caregivers will be allowed when the service to caregivers is for the direct benefit of the waiver recipient and is necessary to enable the waiver recipient to be cared for outside of an institution. - (d) Documentation in the case record must justify the need for this service.
+Services must be listed on the care plan and be provided and billed in 15 minute increments by the hour.
+Physical therapy is covered under the State Plan for eligible waiver recipients as a result of an EPSDT screening.
+Therefore, Physical Therapy Services are this service is limited to waiver recipients age 21 and over.
+Group therapy will not be reimbursed. - (e) Providers of Physical Therapy Services must maintain a service log that documents specific days on which Pphysical Ttherapy Sservices were delivered. - (f) Physical Therapy can be directed by individual participants or family but must adhere to all the traditional service rules.

-(8) Behavior TherapyPositive Behavior Support
+(8) Positive Behavior Support Services